tobinjt/johntobin.ie/content/blog/Python_development.md

 1.  `GOTO 1`.

-I've found I can fix a lot of the mutations pretty quickly, then my progress slows down as I pick off more and more of the low hanging fruit.
+I've found that I can fix a lot of the mutations pretty quickly, then my progress slows down as I pick off more and more of the low hanging fruit.
 My aim is to reach 0 mutations that pass tests, and sometimes the pragmatic way to deal with the last few is to just disable them.
 I aim for 0 so that future runs give me a better signal, and I'm not left wondering *"is that something I decided to ignore in the past?"* because I know I didn't decide to ignore anything.
 I've also found that I'm getting faster with each subsequent file, because I'm learning patterns and I can reuse tests and fixes from earlier files, which encourages me to continue.

 ## Linting